Integrating Services

 Keep responses lean

-Only return the data that downstream steps need.
-Large response bodies are encrypted and stored as events — keep them focused.
+Return the fields downstream steps actually need.
+Response bodies are encrypted and stored as events — bloated payloads make debugging harder and storage larger.

 # Good: return only what the workflow needs